7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 If you want to apply more filters.

 Click on 'Schedules' and select the filter you want to apply.
+You can apply more such filters to get the list of leads which needs to be assigned to another Assistant.

 ![image](../../images/Existing-leads-4.jpg)

 ## Step-5

-If you want to assign all the leads to different assistants.
-Then,

-Select all the leads.
+To assign all the filtered leads to different assistants select all the leads.

 ![image](../../images/Existing-leads-5.jpg)